Homotopy theory with bornological coarse spaces: Coarse K -homology

-\end{prop} \proof We first assume that $\bC$ and $\bD$ have countably many objects.
-The difficulty of the proof is that a natural isomorphism between the functors $f$ and $g$ is not well-reflected on the level of algebras $A^{f}(\bC)$ and $A^{f}(\bD)$.
+\begin{lem} Assume: \begin{enumerate} \item $\bD$ is unital. \item $f$ and $g$ are unitarily isomorphic. \item $\Kcat(f):\Kcat\bC)\to \Kcat ( \bD)$ is an equivalence. \end{enumerate} Then $\Kcat(g):\Kcat(\bC))\to \Kcat(\bD)$ is an equivalence. \end{lem} \begin{proof} We first assume that $\bC$ and $\bD$ have countably many objects.
+The difficulty of the proof is that a unitary isomorphism between the functors $f$ and $g$ is not well-reflected on the level of algebras $A^{f}(\bC)$ and $A^{f}(\bD)$.
 But it induces an isomorphism between the induced functors $f_{*}$ and $g_{*}$ on the module categories of the $C^{*}$-categories $\bC$ and $\bD$.

 The following argument provides this transition.
-We use that $K$-theory of $A^{f}(\bC)$ considered as a $C^{*}$-category with a single object is the same as $K$-theory of $ A^{f}(\bC)$ considered as a $C^{*}$-algebra.
+We use that the $K$-theory of $A^{f}(\bC)$ considered as a $C^{*}$-category with a single object is the same as the $K$-theory of $ A^{f}(\bC)$ considered as a $C^{*}$-algebra.
 Since the unit of the adjunction \eqref{hbhjeuzefwefewfwe} is a natural transformation we have a commutative diagram